 Complete applications that meet the minimum admission requirements will be forwarded to the Psychology Department’s Graduate Admissions Committee which will review each application.
 Admission decisions will be made by this committee and forwarded to the UH Hilo Graduate Office of Admissions.

 The UH Hilo Graduate Office of Admissions receives applications and supporting documents and maintains the applications through final notification.
-In general, for applications received by the priority deadline of January 1, the Graduate Office of Admissions will notify each applicant of acceptance or rejection by February 1.
+In general, for applications received by the priority deadline of January 1, the admission decisions will be finalized by February 1 and notifications sent soon thereafter.
+The accepted applicants will have a deadline of March 15 to indicate acceptance of the offer of admission.
 Applicants who submit after January 1 may be informed of their acceptance after April 15.
-Applicants who are not admitted have until April 22 to appeal the decision.

 Applicants must submit all of the following items: